Mohammad Ali Keshavarz Sadr: First National Front

 He was a founding member of the National Front of Iran.
 He was first elected into the 15th and 16th Iranian Majlis as representative of Khorramabad and subsequently served as governor of Gilan, where his main concern was the implementation of the nationalisation of fisheries.
 At the end of January 1953, the Soviet request for an extension of their expired concession was turned down.
 In a meeting between Keshavarz Sadr and a USSR envoy on a ship in the Caspian Sea, the Iranian fishing industries were officially nationalised.

 He became the governor of Isfahan (a key province for Mossadegh), one of his recent predecessors being Mohammad Sa'ed.
 Keshavarz Sadr was one of ‘the eleven men’ who proposed the bill of oil nationalisation to the Iranian Majlis.
 He resisted the coup d'état in August 1953 until his residency collapsed following a military attack.
-He was viciously beaten and locked up in solitary confinement for 8 months.
+He was subject to solitary confinement and torture while under house arrest for 8 months.

 Second National Front

 Mossadegh, whilst under house arrest, chose Keshavarz Sadr as his personal lawyer, which made him one of few legally allowed to visit the former Prime Minister.
 In 1960 Keshavarz Sadr, with the assistance of other prominent nationalists, formed the Second National Front, of which he would be main spokesman until 1963.
 Mohammad Reza Pahlavi could not but recognise the movement due to pressure from the international community.

 On January 30, 1961, the headquarters of the National Front was closed down by the police.
 The National Front leadership decided to attract attention with a sit-in in the Senate building.
 The delegation included, amongst others, Keshavarz Sadr himself, Mehdi Bazargan and Kazem Hassibi.
-Keshavarz Sadr, who also dealt with NF student affairs, would be routinely arrested and interrogated by Savak until his death.
+Keshavarz Sadr, who also dealt with NF student affairs, would be routinely arrested and interrogated by SAVAK, the state secret police, until his death.

 He died in 1974 following a heart attack.
 The Pahlavi regime prevented his funeral from taking place, presumably to avert the large gathering of National Front supporters.

 Literary Activities

 Keshavarz Sadr published a series of well-received articles dealing with constitutional law and Iranian legal procedures.
 He also researched the ancient literature and history of Iran.
-However, his most important works are literary commentaries.
+His most important works are his literary commentaries.
 He wrote a book that exclusively deals with female poets (Az Räbe'eh ta Parvin).

 Private life

-His brother Ali Mohammad Keshavarz Sadr would become an architect and married to Badri Sadat Pasandideh, daughter of Ayatollah Morteza Pasandideh, the older brother of Ayatollah Ruhollah Khomeini.
+His brother Ali Mohammad Keshavarz Sadr became an architect and married Badri Sadat Pasandideh, daughter of Ayatollah Morteza Pasandideh, the older brother of Ayatollah Ruhollah Khomeini.

-His sister Khanoum Eghlim Sadat Keshavarz (Sadr) (1922-2018) married post- and telegraph director, judge, poet, diarist and historian Amir Houshang Khan Khosrovani, whose poetic soirees were attended by Mohammad-Hossein Shahriar and others.
+His sister Khanoum Eghlim Sadat Keshavarz (Sadr) (1922–2018) married post- and telegraph director, judge, poet, diarist and historian Amir Houshang Khan Khosrovani, whose poetic soirées were attended by Mohammad-Hossein Shahriar and others.

 His son Dr. Amir Houshang Keshavarz Sadr was a scholar of Iranian history and society.